partcoffee/uni/_case/reflection.md

 ## Secondary work

 My side projects are usually initiated by boredom or lacking challenges.
-This is not been the case since I started working full-time and therefore the majority of my sideprojects have been put on hold for now.
+This has not been the case since I started working full-time and therefore the majority of my sideprojects have been put on hold for now.

 There are obviously reasons to work on side-projects, and I do in fact encourage it.
 My motivation used to be a richer portfolio, but after landing a job I enjoy, my personal portfolio has not been of high priority.
 I am sure my lecturers and professors can relate to this.
 Even people lecturing me on the importance of portfolio can not find the time to update their own after landing a job they like.